EmeryCSI/CSI-244W24_GuidedActivity7/README.md

 ![Image showing mongodb.com creating a new database](Images/1.png)

-3. Create a new collection called `users`
+3. Create a new collection called `user`

 ![Image showing mongodb.com creating a new collection](Images/2.png)